 How do I set up 2FA?

-You may set up 2FA during onboarding after creating your passcode or go to Settings > Protect Your Wallet -
+You may set up 2FA during onboarding after creating your passcode or by navigating to Settings > Enable 2-Factor Authentication

 Tap on [Enable 2-Factor Authentication]